Azure-Samples/Cognitive-Services-Vision-Solution-Templates/IoTVisualAlerts/README.md

 If you are running the sample in your own development PC, just hit F5 in Visual Studio to start.
 The app should start and show the live feed from the camera, as well as a status message.

-If deploying to a IoT device, you will need to select the Remote Machine target option in Visual Studio and provide the Ip address of your device (it must be on the same network).
-You can get the Ip address from the Windows IoT default app once you boot into the device and connect it to the network.
+If deploying to a IoT device, you will need to select the Remote Machine target option in Visual Studio and provide the Ip Address of your device (it must be on the same network).
+You can get the Ip Address from the Windows IoT default app once you boot into the device and connect it to the network.

 ### Learning new visual states
-When running for the first time the app doesn't have any knowledge of any visual states yet.
+When running for the first time the app won't have any knowledge of any visual states.
 As a result it won't be doing much, and simply display a status message that there is no model available.
 To change that, we need to transition the app to the Capturing Training Images state.

 #### Capturing training images